cloudflare/rakelimit/README.md

 That's all!
 The library now enforces rate limits on incoming packets, and it happens within the kernel.

+## Requirements

+The library should be go-gettable, and has been tested on Linux 5.4.

+You will need a `clang-9` binary if you want to recompile the filter.
+Simply run `go generate` in the root of the project.

 ## Limitations
 - no IPv6 (we're working on adding it)
 - requires tweaking of optmem